andymcguinness/mSlider/README.md

-# MSlider Documentation
+# mSlider Documentation
-This documentation should help explain how to use & abuse the MSlider.
+This documentation should help explain how to use & abuse the mSlider.
 Mostly this is a note to self.

 ## 0 -- Basics
 The slider is based around sliding absolutely-positioned divs around.
 It uses jQuery's .animate(), which is not the most efficient method, but it allowed me access to a callback which I sorely needed at the time.
 Given time & need, I might rewrite this to use Modernizr, CSS3 transitions, and some alternate method for callbacks.